200+ Jury Trials & 70+ Years of Collective Experience

 - Injury that causes a substantial risk of death

-- Injury that results in permanent incapacity or temporary but substantial incapacity
+- An injury that results in permanent incapacity or temporary but substantial incapacity

-- Injury that causes either permanent disfigurement or temporary but serious disfigurement
+- An injury that causes either permanent disfigurement or temporary but serious disfigurement

-- Injury that results in substantial suffering or prolonged pain
+- An injury that results in substantial suffering or prolonged pain

 Serious harm to property includes anything that would: